opengeospatial/dev-sprint-sponsoring/README.md

-# OGC Developer Website
+# Sprint Sponsoring Page

 ## Introduction
-This repository hosts the source of the OGC Developer Website https://developer.ogc.org
+This repository hosts the source of the OGC Sponsoring Page https://developer.ogc.org/sponsoring

-Currently, the website is served from the [gh-pages](https://github.com/opengeospatial/developer-website/tree/gh-pages) branch.

-## Version 2.0
-At same point, this will become the main version.

 Install: